A violent blow to the head is likely to cause a concussion, also known as a traumatic brain injury.

-Concussion accidents are receiving more attention than ever before, and society is finally recognizing that concussion injuries are more than just a minor blow to the head.
+Concussion accidents are receiving more attention than ever before.
+As a result, society is recognizing that concussion injuries are more than just a minor blow to the head.

-Concussions can cause long term, serious injury to an accident victim that deserves to be compensated for the harm caused.
+Concussions can cause serious injury to an accident victim.
+Because of this, the injured deserve compensation for the harm caused.

 What is a Concussion?

 A concussion is a traumatic brain injury that ranges from mild to severe.
 They can cause temporary injury or permanent disability.
 In the worst cases, a traumatic brain injury can even lead to death.

 Almost every type of accident can lead to a concussion injury, but some make it more likely.
 The most common causes of traumatic brain injury include:

 - Construction site accidents,

 Mild concussion injuries come with a range of symptoms that include:

 - Nausea or vomiting

 - Difficulty sleeping